plausible/website/_posts/2024-02-23-introducing-plausible-community-edition.md

 Our self-hosted release will be renamed Plausible Community Edition (or Plausible CE).
 Plausible CE will also have a different logo from the Plausible Analytics managed hosting in the cloud.
 This is the main change you’ll see if you’re running our self-hosted code on your server.

 Plausible CE continues to be AGPL-licensed and “free as in beer”.
 It continues to be the same code running in the production on our managed hosting.
-As we’ve done so far, we’ll keep maintaining, improving and adding new features to the Plausible CE with new releases twice annually.
+As we’ve done so far, we’ll keep maintaining, improving and adding features to the Plausible CE with new releases twice annually.

 To further protect our brand from threats, we’ve registered trademarks for Plausible Analytics on both sides of the Atlantic.

 ### A stronger moat for our official managed hosting

 We’re excluding features we use to manage Plausible Analytics at scale, such as the sites API and customer relationship management system, from Plausible CE.
-As a self-hoster, you likely haven’t noticed these features, as they’ve been undocumented in our self-hosted release and are primarily helpful when providing web analytics as a service.
+As a self-hoster, you likely haven’t noticed these features, as they’ve been undocumented and are primarily helpful when providing web analytics as a service.

 We’re also keeping some of the newly released business and enterprise features ([funnels](https://plausible.io/docs/funnel-analysis) and [ecommerce revenue metrics](https://plausible.io/docs/ecommerce-revenue-tracking) at the time of being) exclusive to the business plan subscribers on our Plausible Analytics managed hosting.

 The code for all these features is still available to the public so it can be reviewed and inspected, but these features will not be a part of Plausible CE and they’ll have a different license.

 This change also means that if you want to contribute to our codebase in the future as an external contributor, you’ll need to sign a Contributor License Agreement (CLA).